opengeospatial/HY_Features/section_1-6.md

 ![Figure 9: Catchment receiving inflow via an identified inflow node](figs/fig9.png)
 Figure 9: Catchments receive inflow via an identified inflow node.
 Note that nodes are not necessarily geographic features, but are rather nodes in a graph representation of the river network.

-Inflow and outflow nodes stand alone as points of interaction in the network, denoted as (potentially complex) outfall.
-Whether an outfall is referred to as inflow or outflow node is in reference to a catchment.
-This means that the conceptual outfall serves as the outflow node of some contributing catchment(s) and the inflow node of the catchment in question.
-In this standard, the role names of the conceptual outfall are used whenwever its role in respect to the catchment in question nneds to be unambigously described.
+Nodes stand alone as points of interaction in the network, in reality they are (potentially complex) watershed outlets, denoted as outfall features.
+Whether an outfall (node) is referred to as an inflow or outflow node is always in reference to a catchment.
+This means that a node serves as the outflow node of some contributing catchment(s) and the inflow node of some receiving catchment(s).
+In this standard, the inflow and outflow role names of the conceptual outfall (node) are used to unambiguously describe the node's role with respect to a catchment.

 [Figure: Need a figure here that will show the very basic concept of nodes.]